dhbradshaw/keras_play/log.md

+## 2016-02-25

+I've decided to go about things more directly by focusing on reading the code for leaf.
+Today I finished setting up Racer and downloaded Leaf and read through some of the introductory documentation.

 ## 2016-02-24

 Another day (on this project that means 20 minutes) lost to setting up a text editor.
 Compiled Racer and the Atom Racer plugin on the new atom setup.